 Whether Bell actually invented the telephone or not, it’s still amazing to hear 130-year-old audio of the famous voice that — possibly — made history’s first phone call:

-Next, read about five other famous inventors who shouldn’t actually be getting credit for their most famous inventions.
+After learning about the invention of the telephone and the first phone call, read about five other famous inventors who shouldn’t actually be getting credit for their most famous inventions.